joemisika/WP-Theme-Starter/readme.txt

 		.pipe(gulp.dest('./'));
 });

 Task takes source file style.scss inside css folder, processes it and writes it to style.css.
-Check it you will see it has the comment we had in style.scss, bootstrap css and fontawesome css

 Now instead of loading multiple css files in functions, we load only one - being styles.css